 That night in bed just before lights out Arthur Kennedy asked Zita “What’s that box up on the cupboard?”
 She hadn’t finished telling him and he was already out in Bester Street opposite the ou groot kerk near the traffic circle in his tiny pie-jarm shorts shouting “Get that thing out of there !
 I am NEVER going into that house again until that thing is gone!” and other earnest entreaties.

-Strange fear, as he was fearless in other ways: Who can forget Arthur Kennedy dressed only in a white Tarzan loincloth – which looked a bit like a nappy – swinging right across the hele stadsaal on a trapeze above the gob-smacked and ge-be-indrukte Harrismith mense?
+He did!
+He flew the full length of the stadsaal; again in his tight broeks.
+So he might have had a fear of snakes, but he was fearless in other ways: Who can forget Arthur Kennedy dressed only in a white Tarzan loincloth, swinging right across the hele stadsaal on a trapeze high above the gob-smacked and ge-be-indrukte Harrismith dorpsmense?
 And outdoors upside-down high on a thin pole above the skougronde?
 Fearless aerobatics and acrobatics.

 But a snake on his cupboard?
 That was too much for him!

 Republic Day 31 May 1961: On the big day celebrating South Africa’s freedom from the tyranny of Mrs British Queen, Arthur gave a stunning performance on his own equipment down at the President Brand Park in front of a full pawiljoen of ge-be-indrukte Harrismith mense!
 Dad filmed it:

 Arthur ran our mountain race and, further proving his commitment to Harrismith he married a second local girl – much, much younger than him.

 dwarrelwind – breath of fresh air; or whirlwind, tornado

 doelbewus – on purpose; Swear!
 ‘Strue’s God!
 Gentle Mary did that.
 In those days you did.
 The only thing that made you think maybe you wouldn’t drive over it was the story that it would wind itself around your axle and then climb up into your engine, then under your dashboard and THEN pik you on the foot!
 Swear!

 ware vrystater – genuine free stater; born and bred in the free state, as was her mother before her (who would not have been celebrating the 1961 demotion of QEII from monarch to foreign tannie)